 Immune-deficiency Disorders (except HIV/AIDS)

-Inflammatory Arthritis (including Rheumatoid Arthritis)
+Inflammatory Arthritis (Including Rheumatoid Arthritis)

 Inflammatory Bowel Disease

-Inflammatory bowel disease is actually a group of disorders that inflame the intestines.
-Once thought to be an autoimmune disease where the immune system attacked the body, modern research shows that IBD actually happens when the immune system attacks food, bacteria, or a harmless virus in the gut, leading to inflammation and bowel injury.
-There are two main types of inflammatory bowel disease – Crohn’s disease and ulcerative colitis.
+Inflammatory bowel disease is a group of autoimmune disorders that inflame the intestines.
+Once thought to be an autoimmune disease where the immune system attacked the body, modern research shows that inflammatory bowel disease causes the immune system to unpredictably attack food, bacteria, or a harmless virus in the gut, leading to inflammation and bowel injury.
+Not knowing when symptoms will hit makes it difficult to work.
+When the disease is active severe inflammation can make it impossible to work.
+There are two main types – Crohn’s disease and ulcerative colitis.

 Type 1 Diabetes

-Should I Apply for Social Security Disability As Well?
+Should I Apply for Social Security Disability?

-Why hire two attorneys when one can handle both your disability insurance and your Social Security Disability claims?
-Ortiz Law Firm represents Social Security Disability claimants anywhere in the United States and we offer a free case evaluation.
-Contact us today to see how we can help with your Social Security Disability claim.
+Why hire multiple lawyers when one disability lawyer can handle both claims?
+Ortiz Law Firm represents Social Security Disability claimants nationwide and we offer a free case evaluation.
+Call (866) 853-7210 to see how our lawyers can help with your claim with the Social Security Administration.

-Ortiz Law Firm Will Fight For Your Long Term Disability Benefits
+We Will Fight For Your Long Term Disability Benefits